- How much do companies in Japan value an MBA?

 - Academic year of DBA is from September to August next year.

-- As of the academic year 2020-2021, classes are held mainly on Wednesday evenings, and on Saturdays and Sundays.
+- As of the academic year 2021-2022, classes are held mainly on Wednesday, weekday evenings and weekends.

 Class schedules are announced one month prior to the start of the new academic year.